 We determine the net asset value per share of our common stock quarterly.
 The net asset value per share is equal to the value of our total assets minus liabilities and any preferred stock outstanding divided by the total number of shares of common stock outstanding.
-As of December 31, 2006, we did not have any preferred stock outstanding.
+As of April 24, 2007, we did not have any preferred stock outstanding.

-Value, as defined in Section 2(a)(41) of 1940 Act, is (1) the market price for those securities for which a market quotation is readily available and (2) for all other securities and assets, fair value as determined in good faith by our Board of Directors, based on the recommendations of the Valuation Committee of the Board of Directors.
+Value, as defined in Section 2(a)(41) of 1940 Act, is (1) the market price for those securities for which a market quotation is readily available and (2) for all other securities and assets, fair value as determined in good faith by our Board of Directors, based on the recommendations of the Valuation Committee of our Board of Directors.
 Our quarterly valuation process begins with each portfolio company or investment being initially valued by the investment professionals responsible for the portfolio investment.
 Preliminary valuation conclusions will then be documented and discussed with our senior management.
 The Valuation Committee of our Board of Directors will review these preliminary valuations and make recommendations to our Board of Directors.
-Where appropriate, the Valuation Committee may utilize an independent valuation firm selected by the Board of Directors.
-The Valuation Committee is currently in the process of selecting an independent valuation firm to assist with the periodic valuation of our illiquid securities.
-The Board of Directors will discuss valuations and will determine the fair value of each investment in our portfolio in good faith based on the recommendations of the Valuation Committee.
+Where appropriate, the Valuation Committee may utilize an independent valuation firm selected by our Board of Directors.
+The Valuation Committee has selected an independent valuation firm to assist with the periodic valuation of our illiquid securities.
+Our Board of Directors will discuss valuations and will determine the fair value of each investment in our portfolio in good faith based on the recommendations of the Valuation Committee.